How to Read a Hospital Monitor and Interpret Key Parameters

 Systolic & Diastolic

 Blood pressure shows the force of blood against your artery walls.
 The monitor gives two numbers: systolic (top number) and diastolic (bottom number).
 Systolic pressure measures the force when your heart beats.
 Diastolic pressure measures the force when your heart rests between beats.
+For a complete breakdown of what these numbers mean clinically, see Understanding NIBP Readings: Systolic, Diastolic, MAP.

 Reading the Value